Swan Hill railway station

 Swan Hill railway station is located on the Piangil line in Victoria, Australia.
-It serves the town of Swan Hill, and it opened on 30 May 1890.
+It serves the city of Swan Hill, and it opened on 30 May 1890.

 The station serves as the current terminus for V/Line's Swan Hill line services.
 Beyond the station, Pacific National and Southern Shorthaul Railroad grain trains continue to the line's terminus at Piangil.
 A goods shed and silos exist near the station.

 A 70 ft. turntable was provided at the station in 1940, replacing a 50 ft. turntable.
 The turntable was removed by September 1969.

 Demolished station Lake Boga was located between Swan Hill and Kerang.